WiroonB/RedWine-Project/README.md

 **Problem Statement**

-Given data of red wines which contains differrent chemical measurements of wine ( Fixed acidity, Volatile acidity, Citric acid,  Residual sugar, Free sulfur dioxide, Total sulfur dioxide, Density, pH, Sulphates, Alcohol, and  quality rating from 1 to 8.
+Given data of red wine which contains differrent chemical measurements of wine ( Fixed acidity, Volatile acidity, Citric acid,  Residual sugar, Free sulfur dioxide, Total sulfur dioxide, Density, pH, Sulphates, Alcohol, and  quality rating from 1 to 8.
 Can we predict whether a wine is a good or bad wine.

 **Approach**